robertfloria/mentoriq-account-deletion.github.io/README.md

 - If AI‑powered features (e.g. chat or recommendation generation) produced anonymized or aggregated analytical artifacts, these are either deleted along with your account data or retained only in a form that cannot be linked back to you.

 ## Irreversibility
 - After deletion completes, your account cannot be restored.
-You would need to register again to use MentorIQ.
+You would need to register again to use MentoIQ.

 ## Legal / Compliance Exceptions
 - We may retain minimal records strictly required for: